A look at food safety training assessment and evaluation to meet the challenges of the Food Safety Modernization Act (FSMA).

 Food Safety Modernization Act implementation is well established.
 Make sure your facility’s training programs make the grade.

 The Certified in Comprehensive Food Safety credential is for those who oversee the global human food supply chain and provides a pathway for training resources focused on preventing food safety breaches at production and manufacturing facilities in the U.S. and abroad.

 Preventive maintenance is one of the six basic prerequisite programs that benefits processors in more ways than just food safety.

 The Sustainable Supplier Development Program operates as an inclusive development scheme that integrates food safety into business objectives and sustainability.

-The sanitation staff is the first—and best—line of defense against mishaps that can lead to costly recalls, lost product batches and workplace injuries.
+The sanitation staff is the first—and best—line of defense against mishaps that can lead to costly injuries and recalls.

 FDA recognized the importance of facilitating the development of industry training, and, in cooperation with the Illinois Institute of Technology’s Institute for Food Safety and Health, created the Food Safety Preventive Controls Alliance.